 - When do you want to take your exam? and

 - How long do you feel you will need to prepare for the MCAT?

-These decisions are influenced by multiple factors: when you’re applying to medical school, what other obligations you have, and how much exposure you’ve had to the content already.
+These decisions are influenced by multiple factors: when you’re applying to med school, what other obligations or extracurricular activities you have, and how much exposure you’ve had to the content already.

-I chose a 3-month prep period because I had already taken most of my pre-medical courses and was also still in college.
-I chose March 13th because this would allow the bulk of my studying to occur over winter break when I wouldn’t be in classes.
+I chose a 3-month test prep period because I had already taken most of my pre-med courses and was also still in college.
+I chose March 13th as my MCAT test date because this would allow the bulk of my studying to occur over winter break when I wouldn’t be in classes.
 I knew the last 6 weeks would be a balancing act with my senior year courses, but I wanted to start out my studying with full focus and concentration.